wmeints/effective-llm-applications/input/outline.md

 * Common pitfalls and how to avoid them
 * Best practices for project structure

-## Chapter 4: The Art of Prompt Engineering
+## Chapter 4: The Art and Nonsense of Prompt Engineering

 * Understanding prompt design
 * Crafting effective prompts